Attributes¶

 rather than to compile-time metadata — for example valid (the per-cycle

-comptime, debug, file, …) are read-only at use sites; bind them with
+comptime, debug, file, …) are read-only at use sites.
+Integer range

 Since attributes are always compile time, the read happens at elaboration